nycmeshnet/docs/content/installs/cpe2/index.md

 ---
-title: "Supernode and Hub CPE"
+title: "Old Supernode and Hub CPE guide"
 ---

 This explains in detail how to configure Ubiquiti sector clients (e.g. LiteBeamAC or NanoBeamAC) to work with Hub nodes (such as Node 1340).
 For further support use the *#install* channel on [our Slack](https://nycmesh.slack.com).